 Steps to Cover CVAD During Shower

-Apply the plastic cover over the entire dressing, lumens and any tubing.
+Apply the plastic cover or bag over the entire dressing, lumens and any tubing.

-Use the tape to help seal any edges and make sure it is sticking well to your skin.
+Use the tape to help seal any edges.
+Make sure it is sticking well to your skin.

-When you are done with the shower or bath, gently remove tape and plastic cover off skin.
+When you are done with the shower or bath, gently remove the tape and plastic cover.

 Make sure dressing is dry and intact.